Full-Spectrum Grow Lights vs Targeted-Spectrum Grow Lights

 The range of wavelengths which are most helpful to plants falls between 400 and 700 nanometers, and is commonly referred to as PAR, or Photosynthetically Active Radiation.
 This range of light supports the process of photosynthesis.
 However, while all light within this spectrum is helpful to plants, it’s not all helpful in the same amounts.

 To mimic the look of natural light, full-spectrum LED grow lights include a large amount of green and yellow light.
 While these spectrums play a vital role in plant development, they are effective in considerably smaller amounts than red and blue light.
 The amount produced by white light LED manufacturers far exceeds the amount a plant can actually absorb, and more than 50% of that light winds up reflected from the plant’s surface.
 That wasted energy, in and of itself, is costing you money in power, but it also gets turned into heat, raising the temperature of the grow environment.
-This heat can have a detrimental effect on plants, even potentially damaging trichome production, and also forces the grower to invest money in additional cooling equipment and increase their watering schedules.
+This heat can have a detrimental effect on plants, and also forces the grower to invest money in additional cooling equipment and increase their watering schedules.

 The horticultural lighting industry is overrun with white-light LED fixtures, and they are commonly found in commercial grow facilities.
 The primary reason these white light LEDs are so common is that white light diodes are already used in every industry imaginable for human visibility.
 The research and development into white light diodes is much further along—they are readily produced by several reputable companies, and because of this availability are considerably less expensive than producing a diode with a specially targeted spectrum.
 This means bigger profits for the companies using these diodes.
 Ultimately, manufacturing white light LEDs is a business decision that several companies have made, and marketing has spun a cost-saving measure into a selling feature, and has convinced a large percentage of growers that it’s a decision they should make as well along the way.